emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site has sorting options, and similar + recommended on each page. ✔️

 ***
-## Autoembed
-### Score: 16/20
-1. Streams load very fast. ✔️
-1. Content is 1080p, and can be lowered. ✔️
-1. Finds streams consistently for both new and old content. ✔️
-1. Has 6 english and 3 non eng servers, but does not auto-switch if ones fails. ⚠️
-1. Site does not have episode auto-next. ❌
-1. UI is solid, feels very modern. ✔️
-1. Site has subtitles for most content. ✔️
-1. It has movies, shows and anime. ✔️
-1. Site does have watchlist when you signup. ✔️
-1. Site has decent sorting options, but more discoverability options would be nice. ⚠️

-***
 ## RgShows
 ### Score: 16/20
 1. Streams load very fast. ✔️